Chrise2024/UndefinedBot.Core/UndefinedBot.Core/Readme.md

 - Must extend class `UndefinedBot.Core.Plugin.BasePlugin` and
   override it's abstract fields and `Initialize` method and have a constructor with single param `PluginDependencyCollection`.

-- Refer to `UndefinedBot.Generator` project as `Analyzer`、mark class as `partial` and apply `PluginAttribute` to the class and do nothing on class declaration.Source Generator will implement the class.
+- Mark class as `partial` and apply `PluginAttribute` to the class and do nothing on class declaration.Source Generator will implement the class.

 Use `RegisterCommand` method extends form BasePlugin to register command